wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.4.3 =
-* Fixed: Corrected an issue with the manual payment gateway not showing details after order.
+* Fixed: Corrected an issue with the manual payment gateway not showing details after order

 = 3.4.2 =
 * Fixed: Corrected an issue with [wpstorecart display="categories" thecategory="2"] displaying all categories instead